Search This Blog

 Jerry tries to comfort her in the first of two scenes breaking down the days by saying, "Well, today's almost over.
 And weekdays always go by fast.
 Friday, we're leaving.
 It's like two days, really.
 It's like a cup of coffee.
 It will go by like that."
 I used this quote once in ground school after my airline was bought and merged with another airline, and no one wanted to really be there since we were all being demoted by the new company who just filed bankruptcy, and we were all taking a pay cut.
 They extended our training by a few days, and I pulled this one out.... nobody got it or was amused.

 The next morning Elaine's back is so sore she can't go scuba diving with Jerry, but he goes without her, and Morty offers her muscle relaxants to ease the pain, but she declines.
 Meanwhile, as Helen predicted, their neighbor Evelyn tells the Seinfelds about the rumors spreading around the Pines that Jerry wanted Jack's pen.
 When Jerry returns, he has black eyes because the capillaries around his eyes burst from the pressure of his mask underwater.
 Elaine is lying on the floor and has begged Morty and Helen to turn on the air conditioning several times.
 They have never used it, and Morty doesn't even know how to turn it on.
-Much like my mother, when I request the air condition, Helen is wrapped in sweaters and blankets while everyone else is finally comfortable.
+Much like my mother, when I request the air conditioner, Helen is wrapped in sweaters and blankets while everyone else is finally comfortable.

 Jack comes over again, and Jerry returns the pen.
 Morty berates Jack for taking back "Jerry's pen."
 Elaine decides she finally wants the muscle pills but takes a slight overdose and begins acting goofy at the ceremony honoring Morty Seinfeld as the last year's president of the condo association.
 This gives us the oft-played clip of Elaine screaming, "STELLA!"